 Expecting rain every day during raining season in Phuket is another misconception and a permanent worry for first-timers.
 Not one day passes we don’t receive a message asking how much it will rain during low season (as we instead call it here).

-BUT: The rainy season can be surprisingly good, blue sky is very frequent, and rain arrives by short showers.
+BUT: The rainy season can be surprisingly good, blue sky days are common, and rain arrives by short showers.
 And no, there are no ways to predict when these will happen.
 What to expect during the raining season in Phuket (apart of rain)

 What’s true: Phuket is better known for beaches, warm weather and nightlife and culture is not what people have first in mind when coming on holiday.

 BUT: Phuket history is very present, especially in the beautiful old Phuket town and its many of Sino-Portuguese mansions.
-Temples and shrines are everywhere around the island, and they are beautifully crafted.
-They are 6 or 7 museums to visit around the island.
+Beautifully crafted temples and shrines are everywhere around the island, and they worth visiting.
+They are 6 or 7 museums to see around the island.
 They are not strikingly attractive, but you can learn how it all started and how tin mining was such an essential resource before tourism.
-Museums are also a good option to keep for rainy days.
+Museums are also an excellent option to keep for rainy days.
 See a list of Museums in Phuket

 What’s true: Food in the streets of Phuket is a lot cleaner than you may think.
 Street stalls buy their meat and veggies in the morning at the same market where your restaurant bought their own.
 Of course, there is always the ‘bad luck factor’, but the vast majority of our readers like to eat in the street.
 Not only it is cheap, but it’s also a lot more authentically Thai than the tourist restaurants many people seem to talk about in Patong.
 Just follow your instinct.
 See a list of excellent street food and about safety in Phuket.